Skip to content

 VeriyouCo-Founder & CTO

-• My first time building a product from zero outside a corporate environment.
-Completely different pace and set of constraints.
+• Built in parallel with my day job at MED-EL.
+My first product from zero outside a corporate environment, with a completely different pace and set of constraints.

 2017 – 2019